cwoodburnphd/Ruby-PL-Pressure-Calibration-GUI/README.md

 An on-demand GUI for pressure calibrations using dual ruby photoluminescence spectra.
 Temperature corrections are available based on user input.
 Multiple versions will be available for users that need a simple calibration, a dual calibration, or a calibration with a temperature correction.

-Will be updated by September 2025.
+Will be updated by end of September 2025.